MICP-L: Mesh-based ICP for Robot Localization using Hardware-Accelerated Ray Casting: MICP-L

+Using Umeyama's approach and our modifications, it is feasible to combine multiple range sensors and compute a unified correction.
+For each sensor $j$, we compute the means $\mean{d}_j$, $\mean{m}_j$, and covariances $\Sigma_j$.
+Since all correspondences are transformed into a shared coordinate system, we can merge the means and covariances of all sensors with Eq.~(\ref{eq:cov:1}-\ref{eq:cov:3}).
+After merging the covariances of individual sensors, we can determine the transformation components to obtain a total correction $\Delta T$ that contains the influence of every sensor.

+Furthermore, we offer the option to replace the automatic calculation of $c_j$ with user-defined weights to model the impact of certain sensors during correction.
+If every sensor measurement is equally reliable, we propose selecting the weights based on the number of correspondences, as described in Eq.~(\ref{eq:cov:1}).
+A sensor with many measurements will automatically have a higher weight assigned to it than a sensor with fewer measurements.

-Our algorithm allows the correction of multiple sensor sources by merging the intermediate covariances of each sensor into one.
-To access the covariances the function \texttt{compute\_covs} has to be called on any sensors Corrector object first.
-We provide functions to combine the covariances into one, either uniformly considering the number of measurements or completely user-defined by freely choosing the weights for each sensor.
-To better understand which sensors can be used and how they can be combined for correction, an example follows.
-We want to localize a robot in a 3D map.
-This robot is only equipped with a 2D LiDAR, which makes hard to estimate its exact 6DoF pose in the map.
+Thus, we enable the correction of multiple sensor sources by merging the intermediate covariances of each sensor.
+In our implementation, we provide functions to generate a list of partition parameters (one partition per sensor).
+Additionally, we provide functions to fuse the partitions into one, either uniformly weighted considering the number of measurements or completely user-defined by freely choosing the weights for each sensor.
+To better understand how they can be combined for correction, consider the following example: We want to localize a robot in a 3D map.
+This robot is only equipped with a 2D LiDAR, making it difficult to estimate its exact 6DoF pose in the map.
 However, we know that our robot is on the ground most of the time.
-We can use this information to attach an additional virtual scanner as Rmagine OnDn model to the robot that permanently scans from the wheel centers to the ground.
-This virtual scanner generates fixed distances the size of the wheel radius.
-Using this virtual scanner and the 2D LiDAR measurements we can built two covariance matrices for a given pose estimate.
-After reducing the covariances to a single one, the combined correction can be determined, as visualized in Fig.~\ref{fig:ex2d}.
+We can use this information to attach an additional virtual scanner as Rmagine's OnDn model to the robot that permanently scans from the wheel centers to the ground.
+This virtual scanner generates fixed distances equal to the wheel radius.
+Using this virtual scanner and the 2D LiDAR measurements, we can build two covariance matrices for a given pose estimate.
+The combination of those two is visualized in~\autoref{fig:ex2d}.
+Thus, MICP-L can localize a robot equipped with various range sensors.
+A list of supported configurations is listed and discussed in~\cite{mock2023rmagine}.